-The British Paraorchestra is leveling the playing field of musical excellence for disabled musicians.
-They needed a brand story and tagline that conveyed their essence— that these artists should be defined by their abilities not by their physical limitations.
+The British Paraorchestra is levelling the playing field of musical excellence for disabled musicians.
+They needed a brand story and tagline that conveyed their essence— that these artists should be defined by their abilities, not by their physical limitations.

 Your Darling Blog

-Accomplished designer and blogger Jo Kilma, was planning to launch a unique online blog design workshop and was stuck on finding the perfect name to reflect everything the course would support her clients to do.
-Your Darling Blog aligns with Jo’s design studio brand The Darling Tree and speaks to her target audience.
+An accomplished designer and blogger Jo Kilma, was planning to launch a unique online blog design workshop and was stuck on finding the perfect name to reflect everything the course would support her clients to do.
+Your Darling Blog aligns with Jo’s design studio branding and speaks to her target audience.
 Obtaining the .com domain was also important.

 Founders Janis, Deb, Sue and Julie got together around a big vision.
 They wanted to share the message of possibility and potential with women in the lifestyle design space.